ctrlplusb/react-universally/README.md

   - 🚀 Full ES2017+ support, using `babel` to transpile where needed.
   - 📦 Bundling of both client and server using `webpack` v2.
   - ✂️ Client bundle is split by routes.
-  - 🐘 Long term caching of the client bundle.
   - 🍃 Tree-shaking, supported by `webpack`.
   - ✔️ Type checking via Flow, a beautiful and unobtrusive type framework.